The layer on layer principle

 Synthetic shell garments with membranes

-Synthetic shell materials consist of several layers of different materials laminated together to feel like one fabric.
-It is the middle layer, the so-called membrane, that makes the material waterproof.
-The membrane has microscopic holes that allow water vapor to escape when you sweat.
-However, the holes are too small to let water droplets from the outside pass through.
-Therefore, multilayer materials handle moisture better than cotton and are useful year-round.
+Synthetic shell materials consist of multiple layers laminated together to function as a single fabric.
+The middle layer – the membrane – is what makes the material waterproof.
+It has microscopic pores that allow water vapour to escape when you sweat, while being too small to let water droplets in from the outside.
+This makes multi-layer materials more resistant to moisture than cotton and suitable for year-round use.

-Buy synthetic shell garments without high fluorinated substances, as these are very persistent and accumulate in humans and animals.
+When choosing synthetic shell garments, opt for those free from PFAS (highly fluorinated substances), as these are extremely persistent and can accumulate in both humans and animals.

 Accommodations near the adventure